GET - On Google Play

 Flowers in the Thompson Okanagan, Photo Allen Jones

 The Village of Midway is in a tranquil valley surrounded by protective mountains in Boundary Country between the Thompson Okanagan and Kootenay Rockies regions of British Columbia.
 It is located in the breathtaking Kettle Valley on the scenic Crowsnest Highway (Hwy 3) where the Kettle River meanders through the Canada – US border.
+This is a great area for fishing, swimming, and tubing in the summer months as well as hiking along the scenic trails.
 Midway has a rich history which is displayed in the Kettle River Museum located at “Mile O” of the Kettle Valley Railway.
 Today, the Kettle Valley Railway is a popular hiking and biking trail that traverses much of British Columbia offering stunning views from its many trestles along the route.

 In the 1800s, fur traders, prospectors, and white settlers began moving through this sun-drenched valley.
 Until then, it had been a traditional hunting ground and place for gathering the medicinal rock rose roots.